 What gender barriers have you had to hurdle?

-How can the world be a better place for women?
+How can the world be made a better place for women?

-We've noticed their aren't many statues of women in Cornwall, who would you see remembered?
+We've noticed there really aren’t many (if any) statues of women around Cornwall - who would you see remembered?

 Give us a tip?